 I read four books this fortnight and published one.
 The four books are “When Narcissism Comes to Church” by Chuck DeGroat, “The Way of the Heart” by Henri Nouwen, “Divergent” by Veronica Roth, and “Blood and Fire” by George R.R.
 Martin.
 The book I published is a devotional on Leviticus.
-Here are short reviews of what I read.
+Here are short reviews and summaries of what I read.

 “When Narcissism Comes to Church” by Chuck DeGroat